There are many powerful catalysts in the market: Obsidian Energy Ltd. (OBE) can be one of them - The Dwinnex

-Obsidian Energy Ltd. (AMEX: OBE) closed the day trading at $6.63 down -1.92% from the previous closing price of $6.76.
-In other words, the price has decreased by -$0.13 from its previous closing price.
-On the day, 825469 shares were traded.
-OBE stock price reached its highest trading level at $7.13 during the session, while it also had its lowest trading level at $6.60.
+The closing price of Obsidian Energy Ltd. (AMEX: OBE) was $7.01 for the day, up 1.01% from the previous closing price of $6.94.
+In other words, the price has increased by $+0.07 from its previous closing price.
+On the day, 530203 shares were traded.
+OBE stock price reached its highest trading level at $7.06 during the session, while it also had its lowest trading level at $6.79.

 Sponsored